spectrocloud/librarium/docs/docs-content/integrations/metallb.md

 ## Usage

-The *lb-metallb* manifest-based pack supports direct configuration of a Layer 2 (L2) IP address set.
+The *lb-metallb* manifest-based pack supports direct configuration of an L2 IP address set.
 The *lb-metallb-helm* Helm-based pack provides an L2 address pool.

 <br />